 While I was reflecting this today, I found the motivation to share CaReSMA with other parents and educators who might be facing challenges while handling the emotions (both theirs as well as child’s).

-So here it is, very briefly, in the figure below, CaReSMA – a progressive evolutionary journey, comprising of 5-sets of interventions derived from the Positive Psychology tools.
+So here it is, very briefly, in the figure above, CaReSMA – a progressive evolutionary journey, comprising of 5-sets of interventions derived from the Positive Psychology tools.
 It aims at augmenting the well-being of the parent-child duo and making learning a fun experience that both of them will look forward to and cherish.

 In these difficult time, if there is any parent-child pair who might need help, in this regard, we hope that CaReSMA might provide them with a direction.
 If you need help understanding the framework, please feel free to touch base with me.